Marvel reveals Natalie Portman will portray female Thor in upcoming film

 Scarlett Johansson's Black Widow will finally have her own movie — kicking off phase four in 2020.
 "Shang-Chi and the Legend of the Ten Rings," starring Simu Liu as Shang-Chi, is scheduled for February 2021.
 The film marks Marvel's first with an Asian lead.

-Thompson, who had previously alluded to her character identifying as LGBTQ, said Valkyrie would be "looking for her Queen" in the upcoming "Thor" installment during the panel.
+Thompson, who had previously alluded to her character identifying as LGBTQ, said Valkyrie "needs to find her queen" in the upcoming "Thor" installment during the panel.
 Feige confirmed the character would "explicitly" be a part of the LGBTQ community, according to Collider.

 Marvel Studios also surprised fans with a new version of "Blade" starring Academy Award winner Mahershala Ali.